-- Almost all of the parents described the process of finding an ECE program as easy. - Many of the parents knew which ECE program they wanted their child to attend either because of the ECE program's reputation, word of mouth, and/or previous experience or because the child's sibling had attended the ECE program. - Parents also secondarily described aspects of ECE programs that they needed to consider, mainly including location, transportation, and provision of full-day care. - When parents were asked whether they received a list of eligible ECE programs from which to choose to use the scholarship funds, at least 30% described a list they received from their parent mentor or in the mail. - All of the parents knew their children attended a high-quality, "star-rated" ECE program (although as seen below, many had not actually used Parent Aware).34 - When asked to describe what they liked about their child's ECE program, parents were animated and clear in describing ECE program features that they either learned about the program before enrolling or observed first-hand once their child began attending the ECE program.
-These included the following: - Curriculum and early learning environments.
+- Many of the parents knew which ECE program they wanted their child to attend either because of the ECE program's reputation, word of mouth, and/or previous experience or because the child's sibling had attended the ECE program. - Parents also secondarily described aspects of ECE programs that they needed to consider, mainly including location, transportation, and provision of full-day care. - When parents were asked whether they received a list of eligible ECE programs from which to choose to use the scholarship funds, at least 30% described a list they received from their parent mentor or in the mail. - All of the parents knew their children attended a high-quality, "star-rated" ECE program (although, as seen below, many had not actually used Parent Aware). - When asked to describe what they liked about their child's ECE program, parents were animated and clear in describing ECE program features that they either learned about the program before enrolling or observed first-hand once their child began attending the ECE program.
+These features included the following: - Curriculum and early learning environments.
 Many parents noted that they liked the ECE program because it was "like a school" and it was preparing their children for kindergarten (e.g., "they teach him how to write his name").
 Some parents liked the "curriculum" and others described the learning environment (which often included field trips) that helped achieve better outcomes for their children.
-One parent advocate35 explained how the child's parents were amazed by their child's English language skills-their son had gone from one word to full sentences in 1 year.
+One parent advocate explained how the child's parents were amazed by their child's English language skills-their son had gone from one word to full sentences in one year.
 Another parent liked the different activity centers in her daughter's classroom. - Caring and compassionate teachers and staff whom their children like.
 As one parent put it, "the child will let you know if this is a good place."
 Many parents described how their children really liked their teachers, talked about them at home, and were often eager to return to school every day.
-Some parents also commented that the teachers and staff are really committed to their children and they could tell from their observations (e.g., all staff know all of the children's names, give children individual attention, etc.).
+Some parents also commented that the teachers and staff are really committed to their children and they could tell from their observations (e.g., all staff know all of the children's names, give children individual attention). - Parent involvement.
+Parents appreciated that the ECE programs allowed them to come to the program and observe.
+One group of parents was impressed that all the children know their classmates' parents.
+Another parent liked that the program provided after-school activities for the family.
+Communication from the program to parents was important. - Location and transportation.
+One parent needed an ECE program with a bus that would allow her to continue to go to high school.
+Other parents described the fact that their child's ECE program was within walking distance of their home or on a convenient bus line.